-The benchmark suite is designed to be easy to run and the community has multiple active support channels to help with any questions.
+The IO500 benchmark suite is designed to be easy to run, and the community has multiple active support channels to help with any questions.
 Please submit results from your system, and we look forward to seeing many of you at SC20!
 Please note that submissions of all sizes are welcome, including multiple submissions from different storage systems/tiers at a single site.
-The website has customizable sorting so it is possible to submit on a small system and still get a very good per-client score for example.
+The website has customizable sorting so it is possible to submit on a small system and still get a very good per-client score, for example.
 Additionally, the list is about much more than just the raw rank; all submissions help the community by collecting and publishing a wider corpus of data.
 More details below.

-Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017, published its first list at SC17, and has grown exponentially since then.
+Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017, published its first list at SC17, and has grown continuously since then.
 The need for such an initiative has long been known within High-Performance Computing; however, defining appropriate benchmarks had long been challenging.
 Despite this challenge, the community, after long and spirited discussion, finally reached consensus on a suite of benchmarks and a metric for resolving the scores into a single ranking.

 The multi-fold goals of the benchmark suite are as follows: